Chalk07/os-queue/README.md

 ### Installation

-1. Place the functions.lua, utils.lua, events.lua, and any other relevant files into your resource folder.
+1. Place the queue.lua, utils.lua, events.lua, and any other relevant files into your resource folder.

 2. Ensure your server's resource configuration file (__resource.lua or fxmanifest.lua) loads these files.